With the result that neither of the assistant directors was qualified for the new position!

 As a comparison to today's typical disk storage, on the Cybers we would dump and reload the entire file system each week to defragment it.
 It took about 3-4 hours for the whole process.
 This also gave us great confidence in our backup procedures!
 We did the same thing back on CP-V, and it took about the same amount of time though the storage was around 10% that of the Cybers.
-Today we almost can't dump/reload *one* disk on VMS, but I partly blame this on gross inefficiencies in the BACKUP utility.
+On VMS we almost couldn't dump/reload *one* disk, but I partly blame this on gross inefficiencies in DEC's BACKUP utility.

 NOS had an interesting concept called the "dayfile."
 This was basically a log of all the commands a job/session executed, along with whatever other information the programs/compilers/utilities felt like including.
 It was time stamped, which helped a lot.
 Each job or session had its own dayfile, and in the case of a batch job would print at the end; this was nice because a multi-step job's output would not be cluttered with the commands.
 NOS also kept a system dayfile which was a merged chronological copy of all the user dayfiles (messages *could* be written exclusively to one or the other, though many went to both) and this was a help in tracking pests.
 A separate accounting dayfile was kept as well.

-The accounting dayfile was processed by locally-written Fortran programs, and demonstrated a subtle programming oversight that likely will cause big problems on January 1 2000.
+The accounting dayfile was processed by locally-written Fortran programs, and demonstrated a subtle programming oversight that had consequences long after they were written.
 The accounting dayfiles were processed and resulted in files we decided to name something like "ssddd" where "ss" was the system id (76 for the 760, 73 for the 730, and 83 for the 835/840) and "ddd" was the Julian day of the year.
 I can't remember if the year was in there also.
 The programs were written in late spring or summer, and ran fine until January 1 of the next year.
 At that time, the Julian-day code encoded the date as " 1" which meant it tried to create a file, for example, "76 1" which was illegal because of the embedded blanks in the file name.
 The cure was simple: change the FORMAT specifier from I3 to I3.3.
 But it certainly surprised us.
-I'm sure a few programs will fail (globally) on 1/1/2000 (an interesting Web page on this topic is http://www.year2000.com/).

 NOS showed its heritage by supporting an older control language called Kronos Control Language (KCL), which the manuals always claimed would go away some day.
-Imagine our surprise when one release, it actually did!
+Imagine our surprise when it actually did!